XtraChase/TriviaGame/README.md

 # TriviaGame
-Homework assignment for understanding javascript timers
+ A stylish Trivia game using JavaScript timers for the logic and jQuery to manipulate HTML.

+## What I Learned
+* Intro on how to use javascript timers
+* JQuery to manipulate HTML